mrball47/fin-321/hedging-project/stage3-spec.md

 The hedging model assumes the following:

-  1. Interest rates are quoted on a simple annual basis.
+  1. Interest rates are quoted on a simple annual basis, obtained from the aforementioned sources on 4/17/26 at 5:00 PM EDT.
   2. Forward rate provided represents a 1-year maturity.
   3. Exchange rates expressed as USD per EUR.
   4. The model assumes zero broker fees, bank commissions, or execution costs.